stuartellis/sve-personal-website/content/articles/eks-auto-mode.md

 - SecretAccessKey -> AWS_SECRET_ACCESS_KEY
 - SessionToken -> AWS_SESSION_TOKEN

-Next, run this command to get a response the cluster:
+Next, run this command to get a response from the cluster:

 ```shell
 kubectl version